laxyyza/ssp/README.md

     F - Footer Flag (FOOTER_BIT)
     R - Reserved
 ```
-- `segment count`: The number of segments present in the payload.
+- `segments`: The number of segments present in the payload.
 ### Payload Details:

 The payload is divided into _segments_, with each `segment` consisting of a type, size, and data: